Woman with laptop and notebook at table with another woman in bright room

 The more you practice, the easier your college interview will be.
 You can start by reading sample interview questions and writing some notes down.
 Then say your answers out loud.
 If you want to level up, try practicing in front of a mirror and/or with a recording device.
 Make sure you also rehearse for unconventional and difficult interview questions so you’re ready for anything.
 Perhaps the best practice of all is with another person, especially someone with admission interview experience.
 That could be a parent or school counselor, or it could be an older sibling or friend who’s already had a college interview.
 Here are some common—and a few not so common—admission interview questions to practice with:

 • The BIG one: Why do you want to go to [insert college name here]?
 Is it because the college is home to a professor you’re dying to learn from?
 A mind-blowing performance space?
 An entrepreneurial student body?
 A winning lacrosse team?
-Really put some time, thought, and research into your answer for the "why us?" question—for every school you’re interviewing with.
+Really put some time, thought, and research into your answer to the "why us?" question—for every school you’re interviewing with.
 Show them why you’re a match made in college heaven!

 • How have you contributed to your high school/what will you contribute to this college?
 With this question, admission folk want to know what you've done to make the world a better place—and how you plan to do so in the future.